 Website: Union Buildings

 South Africa is a country that overcame one of the most significant crimes against humanity.
 Apartheid saw the country in a state of chaos, where people were being discriminated against for the color of their skin.
 The year 1994 saw the country’s first taste of freedom, and the nation’s first black president was elected in a democratic vote.
-One of the most visited attractions in Johannesburg is Apartheid Museum.
+When you’re in Johannesburg, one of the must-dos is to explore the Apartheid Museum.
 Here visitors are given a brief glimpse into the country’s 20th-century history.

 Marvel at the beautiful structures in South Africa

 Make your South African experience a memorable one and include visiting these iconic and historic buildings in your itinerary.
 These structures are significant to the country as they serve as both memories of the past and heralds to a brighter future.
+While you'e here, be sure to check out the best street food markets and beach holidays as well.
 Don’t forget to bring your camera to document your adventures!

 Get Trip101 in your inbox